 Once your podcast is recorded and edited, it’s time to upload the audio file to your hosting platform.
 The standard format for podcast audio is MP3 with a sample rate of 44.1 kHz to ensure compatibility across all platforms.

-You’ll also want to note your bitrate, which can upscale or downscale depending on the type of podcast: 128 kbps is suitable for spoken word content, while 192-320 kbps is recommended for more high quality, complex audio.
-Before uploading, make sure your audio file includes metadata such as the episode title and artist name in the ID3 tags, and keep filenames structured, for example “PodcastName_Episode01.mp3,” to keep your episodes organized.
+Before uploading, ensure your audio file includes metadata such as the episode title and artist name in the ID3 tags.
+Also, keep filenames structured, for example, “PodcastName_Episode01.mp3,” to maintain organized episode titles.
 You can also schedule episodes in advance to maintain a consistent publishing schedule.

 Adding detailed metadata makes certain that your episodes are easy to find and categorize.
 Enter a clear and engaging episode title for your podcast, and write an intriguing description using relevant keywords; include appropriate tags and categories to help with searchability and recommendations.